charmplusplus/charm/doc/converse/manual.rst

    to execute.
 That is, this condition is raised while the processor utilization graph is flat.

+CcdPROCESSOR_LONG_IDLE
+   This is an extension of CcdPROCESSOR_STILL_IDLE for a relatively longer period of time.
+It is raised when the scheduler finds that it doesn't have any messages to execute for a long period of time.
+The default LONG_IDLE time is 10 seconds.
+However, it is customizable using a user passed runtime flag ``+longIdleThresh <long idle time in seconds>``.
+   This feature is useful for debugging hangs in applications.
+It can allow the user to add a user defined function as a hook to execute when the program goes into a long idle state, typically seen during hangs.
+The test program ``tests/charm++/longIdle`` illustrates the usage of CcdPROCESSOR_LONG_IDLE

 CcdPROCESSOR_BEGIN_BUSY
    Raised when a message first arrives on an idle processor.
 That is, raised on the rising edge of the processor utilization graph.